Ontotext-AD/dsp-platform-docs/_v1_0_0-docs/components-overview.md

 ## Feeder

-The RSS Feeder API is a crawling tool for managing feeds. (link to API docs)
+The RSS Feeder API is a service for continuous content feed to the system.

 ## Processor

-The Content Processing API manages and controls the processing and reprocessing of the documents. (link to API docs)
+The Content Processing API manages and controls the processing and reprocessing of the documents.

 ## Content API

 The Content API manages articles, documents and corpora.
-The operations include: add, store, update, retrieve and delete. (link to API docs)
+The operations include: add, store, update, retrieve and delete.

 ## Apache Cassandra